le0pard/le0pard.github.io/_posts/postgresql/2015-04-13-postgresql-indexes.md

 # First of all what is Index?

-For the beginning let us remind ourselves that is a table in relational database.
+For the beginning let us remind ourselves what is a table in relational database.

 Table in a relational database is a list of rows, in the same time each row have cells.
 The number of cells and cell types in the row is the same as a scheme of a column (columns) in table.
 This list of rows has consecutively numbered RowId sequence number.
 So, we can consider table as list of pairs: (RowId, row).